limshoonkit/WFGY/ProblemMap/Atlas/Fixes/official/demos/shared/README.md

 ---

-## Relationship to replay mode and live rerun mode
+## Relationship to replay mode and live mode

 This folder supports both modes, but the balance matters.